Kelvintrc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. What's next? - 'grep -A 3 "root" /etc/passwd' Displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.
 17. I hate bins - 'grep -v "bin" /etc/passwd' Displays all the lines in the file that do not contain the pattern "bin".
 18. Letters only please - 'grep "^[[:alpha:]]" /etc/ssh/sshd_config' Displays all lines starting with a letter in that file.
+19. A to Z - 'tr "A" "Z" | tr "c" "e"' Replaces all characters A and c from input to Z and e respectively.